eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

             Server GUID prefix: 44.53.01.5f.45.50.52.4f.53.49.4d.41
             Server Addresses:   UDPv4:[0.0.0.0]:11811

-The output displays the ``server id`` set, followed by the server GUID prefix.
+The output displays the ``server ID`` set, followed by the server GUID prefix.
 Server addresses ``0.0.0.0`` net mask allows all addresses to be set, but we need each server specific address.
 Finally, the ``11811`` default port would be necessary for further configuration.